More about Cripps

 We’ll introduce you to a buddy, usually a trainee who started the year before you, so they can offer advice and answer any questions you might have.
 We’ll also put you in touch with the other trainees starting at the same time as you.
 This means you’ll have a network of contacts from the beginning.

 In the summer before your contract begins a Hello Day will be organised, you’ll visit our offices and meet the other trainees in person.
-You’ll learn about things like accommodation, what Tunbridge Wells and Kings Hill are like, and find out more about the Cripps culture.
+You’ll learn about things like accommodation, what Tunbridge Wells, Kings Hill and London are like, and find out more about the Cripps culture.

 The weekend before your contract starts, the current trainees will organise a get-together meal for the new group.
 You’ll also come to our lively ‘end of quarter’ drinks.
 These are either held in-house or at a nearby venue.
 Everyone is invited so it’s a great opportunity to meet new people and have fun.

 Trainees usually start in September.
 You’ll experience four different seats over the course of your contract.
-These will be based both in our Tunbridge Wells and Kings Hill offices.
+These will be based in our Tunbridge Wells, Kings Hill and London offices.

 We’ll be in touch before your contract starts to give you a choice in which seats you take, we want this to be your training contract.
 We’ll do our best to arrange seats in these particular areas but it depends on the availability of supervisors and how busy each department is.

 Although you might already know which area you’d like to specialise in, you’ll work for both commercial and private clients to keep your options open.
 Many trainees change their mind after experiencing something new.